 22 Best Beach Towns for an Affordable Summer Vacation

 From the New England charm of Cape Cod to the celebrity cachet of Malibu, America's most exclusive beach destinations are famous for their beauty -- and for their sky-high prices.
 But these enclaves don't have a monopoly on quaint harbor villages, roadside seafood stands, or winding country roads revealing a beach or cove around every other turn.
 There are plenty of other beach towns across the country with a come-hither-and-stay-all-summer vibe.
 The difference is: You might actually be able to afford an extended stay.
-(Listed prices and availability reflect searches in mid-April.)
+(Listed prices and availability reflect searches in early May.)

 Locals here like to say summer is their best-kept secret.
 The weather in this coastal community is generally cooler, breezier, and drier than the humid summers of the Northeast, and accommodation prices drop come May.
 Visitors can fill the days in Pompano Beach, known as the "Heart of the Gold Coast," with fishing, boating, and diving and snorkeling at a living reef offshore.
 On dry land, there's a 1,000-foot-long municipal fishing pier and 50 parks scattered throughout the community.